SeedFi closes on $65M to help financially struggling Americans get ahead – TechCrunch

 “We’ve seen firsthand how the system has been designed for underprivileged Americans to fail,” said Jim McGinley, co-founder and CEO of SeedFi.
 “Our average customer earns $50,000 a year, yet they pay $460 a year in overdraft fees and payday loan companies charge them APRs of 400% or more.
 They barely make enough to cover their expenses and any misstep can set them back for years.”

-In previous roles, McGinley was responsible for payday loans for underserved communities.
+In previous roles, McGinley helped create responsible alternatives for payday loans for underserved communities.

 “There I got insights to the financial difficulties they had and the need for better products to help them get a step up,” he told TechCrunch.